techidaily/site-facebook/source/_posts/explanation-for-targeted-fb-ad-sightings.md

  In order to reach out to you through advertisements, advertisers need to clarify that they have obtained your information legally.
 In addition, other than learning the reason why you are seeing something on your Facebook page, this tool will also give you a couple of options that will help you have better control of your News Feed inputs.

- However, since[Facebook’s News Feed](https://www.facebook.com/help/1155510281178725) is still a mystery to many, it has provided a detailed explanation of how all of this works.
+ However, since [Facebook’s News Feed](https://www.facebook.com/help/1155510281178725) is still a mystery to many, it has provided a detailed explanation of how all of this works.

 ## Adjust Your Ad Preferences on Facebook